mothur/mothur.github.io/_wiki/characterizing_community_composition_along_a_transect_of_hypersaline_sediments.md

 (26 hours) that had to be submitted through a batch request, but it worked.

-An alternative to DNAdist is to use Mothur's [dist.seqs](Dist.seqs) function.
+An alternative to DNAdist is to us. mothur's [dist.seqs](Dist.seqs) function.
 For generating OTUs and OTU-related statistics, the column-formatted distance matrices work just fine.
-This is what you\'ll get if you run the program in default mode, and this is what I did to generate OTUs.
+This is what you'll get if you run the program in default mode, and this is what I did to generate OTUs.
 Since I also planned to run the parsimony test on all of my communities downstream (and use Clearcut to construct my phylogenetic trees), I used the Phylip-formatted distance